mounicasirineni/pm-intelligence-digest/README.md

 - [ ] Evals threshold alerts after 2-week baseline
 - [ ] "Save to prep notes" — tag insights into interview prep
 - [ ] Mobile-optimized layout

-## Built With

-- **Python / Flask** — lightweight server with minimal boilerplate; easy to extend routes as the pipeline grew
-- **Claude API (Anthropic)** — `claude-sonnet-4-5` for pipeline reasoning, `claude-haiku-4-5-20251001` for evals (fast and cheap at ~$0.02/day)
-- **feedparser, APScheduler, SQLite** — feedparser for RSS parsing, APScheduler for optional daily refresh, SQLite for zero-infra date-keyed caching of digests and evals
-- **Cursor** — AI-assisted development environment; used for all code generation, iteration, and debugging throughout the build